nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 for the Level 0 `file` entity (see immediately below for diagram and definitions) will serve as the TSV's column headers; each TSV row will represent a single file.
-The Level 0 TSV itself thus represents a flat **[manifest](../draft-CFDE_glossary/glossary.md#CFDE-asset-manifest) or inventory** of digital files that a DCC wants to introduce into the C2M2 metadata ecosystem.
+The Level 0 TSV itself thus represents a **[manifest](../draft-CFDE_glossary/glossary.md#CFDE-asset-manifest) or inventory** of digital files that a DCC wants to introduce into the C2M2 metadata ecosystem.

-This level encodes the most basic of file metadata information; its use by downstream applications will be limited to informing the least specific level of data accounting, querying and reporting.
+This level encodes the most basic of file metadata
+information: its use by downstream applications will be limited to informing the least specific level of data accounting, querying and reporting.